kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b4-foundations-canadian-law-nca.md

 The NCA increasingly tests awareness of Indigenous legal orders and constitutional recognition.

-**Section 35 Constitution Act, 1982:** Recognizes and affirms existing Aboriginal and treaty rights.
+**Section 35 Constitution Act, 1982:** Recognises and affirms existing Aboriginal and treaty rights.

 **Indigenous law:** Distinct from Canadian common/civil law; includes customary laws of First Nations, Métis, and Inuit.

-**United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP):** Now incorporated into Canadian federal law (2021); relevant to interpreting Crown obligations.
+**United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP):** Incorporated into Canadian federal law through Bill C-15 (United Nations Declaration on the Rights of Indigenous Peoples Act), S.C.
+2021, c.
+14, which received Royal Assent on June 21, 2021.
+Now relevant to interpreting Crown obligations.

 ## The Foundations Answer Approach